binaryspace17/binaryspace17/README.md

 - 💞️ I’m looking to collaborate on making a browser
 - 📫 How to reach me discord:@axesolas
 - 😄 Pronouns:he/him/his
-- ⚡ Fun fact:when i was born, i didn't cry
+- ⚡ Fun fact:when i was born, i didn't cry and didn't breathing

 <!---
 binaryspace17/binaryspace17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.